meltyourface/blank/posts/New-WorldRitual-practices/New-World-Spirit-Guide-Connection-Ritual/index.md

 ## Spirit Guide Invocation - An Arcane New WorldRitual Ceremony

-Objective: To establish a profound connection with one's spirit guides using an intricate New WorldRitual ceremony.
+**Objective**: To establish a profound connection with one's spirit guides using an intricate New WorldRitual ceremony.

 ### I. Preparation